StackExchange/dnscontrol/docs/_providers/gcloud.md

 ## Metadata

-This provider does not recognize any special metadata fields unique to googel cloud dns.
+This provider does not recognize any special metadata fields unique to google cloud dns.

 ## Usage